-But I digress.
-During our road trip on Hokkaido we stayed at 2 campsites.
-We also went camping on Miyajima island and in Kamikochi (in the Japanese Alps).
+On Hokkaido, we made a 10-day road trip and stayed at 2 campsites.
+We also went camping on Miyajima Island and in Kamikochi (in the Japanese Alps).
 You can find more information about the accommodation we stayed at in our Japan itinerary.

 Sleeping in our car